agentmodels/agentmodels.org/chapters/1-introduction.md

 ## Taster: probabilistic programming

-Our models of agents, and the corresponding inferences about agents, all run in "code boxes" in the browser, accompanied by animated visualizations agent behavior.
+Our models of agents, and the corresponding inferences about agents, all run in "code boxes" in the browser, accompanied by animated visualizations of agent behavior.
 The language of the tutorial is [WebPPL](http://webppl.org), an easy-to-learn probabilistic programming language based on Javascript refp:dippl.
-As a taster, here are two simple code snippets in WebPPL, using the interactive code boxes that we will use throughtout:
+As a taster, here are two simple code snippets in WebPPL:

 ~~~~
 // Using the stochastic function `flip` we build a function that